PDOK/lighttpd-docker/README.md

 This project aims to fulfill the need in creating a [lighttpd](https://www.lighttpd.net/) container that is deployable on a scalable infrastructure, like [Kubernetes](https://kubernetes.io/).
 This means that this image is based on a lightweight base-image.

 The image comes with a default, overridable [`lighttdp.conf`](config/lighttpd.conf) file that is specifically aimed at serving static files for a web application.
+The default configuration comes with:

+- `mod_expire`: Sets Cache-Control headers on files with hashed filenames like `index.561ecd9f.css`
+- `mod_deflate`: Output compression on html, text, css, javascript and xml files, the compressed files are stored in a cache directory

+When running this image on Kubernetes and serving out very large files that will be compressed, ensure that the cache directory has it's own volume mount.
+For most webapps this will not be necessary.

 ## What will it do